adithyachakra/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: August 24, 2018
+### Day 1: August 24, 2018

 **Today's Progress**: Wrote HTML code and began CSS for a cartoon animal image.

-**Thoughts:** I struggled with CSS, but I could figure out the basic functionality.
-HTML was easy to understand!
+**Thoughts:** The HTML was quite simple for this one, but the CSS was a bit harder.
+Deciding the numerical values for exactly how large each element should be was a bit difficult.
+I also enjoyed splitting up the image into its component parts (e.g: ears, head, eyes, etc.) - really simplified the process.

 **Link to work:** [Image](http://www.example.com)